georges-nasrallah/filebrowser/README.md

 Default user: `admin`

-> If login fails, check the logs for a randomly generated password:
+> Check the logs for a randomly generated password:
 > ```bash
 > docker logs filebrowser
 > ```